 While on its last legs, an engine will begin to sputter.
 For the driver, this means that the car will start to shake and vibrate.
 Any unusual vibrations should be taken seriously, no matter what their root cause is.

-If you notice your car's gas gauge is empty and the car starts to sputter, it is probably a good sign that you will run out of fuel in the next few miles.
+If you notice your car's gas gauge is empty and the car starts to sputter, it is probably a good sign that you will run out of fuel in the next few miles, or maybe the issue is water in your gas tank.

 You put your foot down and nothing happens.
 You think to yourself: “Hmm, this is weird, I wonder why my car’s not accelerating?”